 NanoKnife Prostate Cancer Treatment

 NanoKnife Focal Therapy, also known as focal irreversible electroporation (IRE), is a targeted cancer treatment that utilises electrical pulses to destroy cancer cells.
-This minimally invasive surgery offers an effective treatment option for prostate cancer patients while preserving their continence and erectile function.
+This minimally invasive surgery offers an effective treatment option for prostate cancer patients while minimising the impact on continence and erectile function.

 NanoKnife works by using a technology called irreversible electroporation (IRE) to destroy cancerous tissue without significant damage to surrounding critical structures like nerves, blood vessels, and organs.
 Here’s how it works: